couchbaselabs/tuqtng/docs/n1ql-v1.md

     }

-What should `SELECT META() FROM contacts AS contact OVER contact.children AS child` produce?
+What should `SELECT META() FROM contacts AS contact OVER child IN contact.children` produce?

 Agreement that it should produce semantic error.
 Part of the reasoning, is that if we look ahead to future joins of the form: